Thomas Horder, 1st Baron Horder: Career

-Marriage and children
+Marriage and later life

-In 1902 Horder married Geraldine Rose Doggett (1872–1954), of Newnham Manor, Hertfordshire, whose maternal grandfather was James Smith Rose of Arley House, Bristol, who in 1873 was the Mayor of Totnes.
+In 1902, Horder married Geraldine Rose Doggett (1872–1954), of Newnham Manor, Hertfordshire, whose maternal grandfather was James Smith Rose of Arley House, Bristol, who in 1873 was the Mayor of Totnes.
 Their son was the publisher Mervyn Horder (1910–1997).
 Their daughter Joy Horder married Edward Cullinan, chief physician at St Bartholomew's Hospital; their son was British architect Edward Cullinan.

-Endowed with abundant health and vitality to the end [?]; he was succeeded in his title by his son.
+He lived for many years at Steep near Petersfield in Hampshire, where he died on 13 August 1955.
+He was succeeded in his title by his son.